bihealth/bih-cluster/bih-cluster/docs/first-steps/episode-2.md

 (first-steps) $ tail -f logs/tutorial-<JOBID>.log
 ```

-There will be no notification when your job is done, so it is best to watch the `squeue` command.
+There will be no notification when your job is done, so it is best to watch the `squeue --me` command.
 To watch the `sbatch` command there is a linux command `watch` that you give a command to execute every few seconds.
 This is useful for looking for changes in the output of a command.
 The seconds between two executions can be set with the `-n` option.
 :warning: It is best to use `-n 60` to minimize unnecessary load on the file system: